u-jung/cpimg/readme.md

 # What is this? #

-A command line tool, which should help to copy JPEG files from a source (whit sub directories) into a date based directory structure usind the information from exif field 306.
+A command line tool, which should help to copy JPEG files from a source (whit sub directories) into a date based directory structure using the information from exif field 306.

 # How to use #